angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

-And two structs matching this interface:
+Then I created two implementations of this interface:

--   `NamedVariable`: Holds a position and label.
+-   **`NamedVariable`**: Holds both a memory position and a label.
--   `AnonVariable`: Holds a position, but no label.
+-   **`AnonVariable`**: Holds only the position, with no label.

-Now `env.go` can simply work with variables and support declaring them without a label:
+Now `env.go` can simply work with variables and support declaring them with or without a label:

 ```go title="env.go"
 type MindfuckEnv struct {